Franklin J. Schaffner

 Frequently Asked Questions

-According to aggregate user scores, the absolute best titles directed by Franklin J. Schaffner are Planet of the Apes.
+According to aggregate user scores, the absolute best titles directed by Franklin J. Schaffner are Patton and Planet of the Apes.